W W W W World Wide Web Witness Inc. Home Page Contents Page for Volume What is New

 THINGS THAT DID HAPPEN ...EVEN THEN!

 We are not the only people who are benefited by the possession of minds.
-One has only to read St Chrysostom's sermons, Augustine's works, or sundry other things in ancient literature, to realise that profundity and wit of the ancients, which their architectural works alike attests.
+One has only to read St Chrysostom's sermons, Augustine's works, or sundry other things in ancient literature, to realise that profundity and wit of the ancients, which their architectural works alike attest.
 The evolutionary myth, or its implication, that they of Jerusalem were so dumb, devious and puny, who produced and listened to Cicero of Rome in his day, that they playfully dismissed eternal damnation as liars for the mere joy of the thing, or unaccustomed as the grieving relatives may be, engaged in delusions of grandeur, making Christ rise and convince even Thomas by some floating experience, and then acted on these: this is as inept as other romancing, when fact is the aim.
 Seriously, they COULD not tell the difference!

 Would fans of Tiger Woods invent a hole of 18 hops in ONE, when his power left, and he could only totter with arthritis about the course!
-Is THIS the the troop who ADMIRE and are CONVINCED by performance, after severe test, who so act when the performance is gone, and gone while the sun is still at noon!
+Is THIS the troop who ADMIRE and are CONVINCED by performance, after severe test, who so act when the performance is gone, and gone while the sun is still at noon!
 Hardly.
 It is not we alone who have heads on our shoulders.
 THIS myth of making anyone fools if they lived a while ago, is one of the leading edges of the demythologising of demythology.

 The further myth that people would LIE in order to MAKE their preference into what it was not, to invent a Christ, in order to inhabit hell AS liars, and without the presence or peace of the GOD who defines Himself in the Scriptures they lived and preach and taught by, is another edge to be applied.
 (See SMR Ch.
 6.)